ialbert/biostar-central/docs/engine-concepts.md

         source: PROJECT
     }

-Only data that mathes the word `FASTA` will be shown in the dropdown menu.
+Only data that matches the word `FASTA` will be shown in the dropdown menu.

 ### Data Types